Dirichlet forms and stochastic completeness of graphs and subgraphs: Some counterexamples

 \section{Some counterexamples}

-In this section, we first discuss an an example showing that without condition $(A)$ Theorem \ref{generator} and Theorem \ref{essential} fail in general.
-We then present an example of a non-regular Dirichlet form on a graph.
+In this section, we first discuss an example showing that without condition $(A)$ Theorem~\ref{generator} and Theorem~\ref{essential} fail in general.
+We then present an example of a non-regular Dirichlet form on a weighted graph.
+Note that the choice of the measure plays a crucial role here.

-\textbf{Example for failure of Theorem \ref{generator} and \ref{essential} without assumption $(A)$}.\\ Let $V\equiv \Z$.
+\textbf{Example for failure of Theorem~\ref{generator} and \ref{essential} without assumption $(A)$}.\\ Let $V\equiv \Z$.
 Let (at first) every point of $\Z$ have measure $1$.
 Consider the bounded operator

-It corresponds to the Dirichletform $Q_{b,0,1}$ with $b(x,y) = 1$ whenever $|x-y|=1$.
+It corresponds to the Dirichlet form $Q_{b,0,1}$ with $b(x,y) = 1$ whenever $|x-y|=1$.
 A direct calculation shows that the function